philthompson10/pyqtdeploy/doc/sysroot.rst

     version = "12.8.1"
     module_name = "PyQt5.sip"

-When using SIP v5 and later the version number refers to the ABI implemented by the :mod:`sip` module and not the version of SIP itself.
+The version number refers to the ABI implemented by the :mod:`sip` module and not the version of SIP itself.
 Suitable versions of SIP and PyQt-builder must both be installed for the same Python installation being used to run :program:`pyqtdeploy`.

-If SIP v4 is being used then the version number refers to SIP itself and :program:`pyqtdeploy` will automatically build and install that version.

 zlib